Compiler/compiler.github.io/about_me.md

 		<header class="major">
 			<h2>Present Day</h2>
 		</header>
 		<p>I have spent time at Intel scaling their backend for automation.
 I wrote the internal structures and systems that each automation workflow is built upon on their chip inspection team.
-After learning a ton, I moved to a more fast pace environment to see if I couldn't accelerate my skill development.
+After learning a ton, I moved to a more fast paced environment to see if I couldn't accelerate my skill development.
 This is how I landed at Topaz Labs, where I work now.
 Topaz Labs is filled with brilliant people who's focused is honed to a point on user-facing product development.
 After just a short amount of time here, I learned so much about ownership, product quality, and code reliability. </p>
 		<ul class="actions">
-			<li><a href="Projects.html" class="button next">Check out my projects</a></li>
+			<li><a href="Projects.html" class="button next">Check out my personal projects</a></li>
 		</ul>
 	</div>
 </section>